Below we answer frequently asked questions about cell phone signal boosters.

 - A cell phone signal booster works by detecting the cell signal outside a building, bringing it inside and amplifying it, and then rebroadcasting the amplified signal to the interior space so your phone or can use it.

 These technologies all have different pros and cons that all solve the issue of poor cell reception.
 Some may work better depending on your unique situation!

 Q. How does a cell signal booster work?

 A. How cell phone boosters work is pretty simple.
 All the complexity operates behind the scenes to make them operate transparently and efficiently.

 Mobile phones are really two-way radios.
 Your cell phone, at least the communications function, is essentially a two-way radio operating behind a very modern user interface.
 Your mobile phone communicates with the cell tower by means of radio frequency (RF) signals.

 A cellular signal booster works like this:

-- amplifying the faint signals to a useable level
+- Amplifying the faint signals to a usable level